esragcetnky/customer_churn/README.md

+# Customer Churn
-# Classification with XGBoost and Feature Engineering through Clustering
+## Classification with XGBoost and Feature Engineering through Clustering

 This project addresses a binary classification problem with imbalanced classes.
 The dataset was analyzed and modeled using XGBoost, with additional feature engineering through clustering to enhance model performance.